ttscoff/howzit/README.md

 - Inside of git repositories, howzit will work from subdirectories, assuming build notes are in top level of repo
 - Templates for easily including repeat tasks
 - Grep topics for pattern and choose from matches
+- Use positional and named variables when executing tasks

 ## Getting Started